shyd/STM32CubeF4/Projects/STM32446E_EVAL/Applications/LibJPEG/LibJPEG_Decoding/readme.txt

   @page LibJPEG_Decoding LibJPEG decoding application

   @verbatim
-  ******************** (C) COPYRIGHT 2015 STMicroelectronics *******************
+  ******************** (C) COPYRIGHT 2017 STMicroelectronics *******************
   * @file    LibJPEG/LibJPEG_Decoding/readme.txt
   * @author  MCD Application Team
-  * @version V1.2.2
+  * @version V1.3.0
-  * @date    13-November-2015
+  * @date    17-February-2017
   * @brief   Description of the LibJPEG decoding application.
   ******************************************************************************
   * @attention
   *
-  * <h2><center>&copy; COPYRIGHT(c) 2015 STMicroelectronics</center></h2>
+  * <h2><center>&copy; Copyright (c) 2017 STMicroelectronics International N.V.
+  * All rights reserved.</center></h2>
   *
-  * Redistribution and use in source and binary forms, with or without modification,
+  * Redistribution and use in source and binary forms, with or without
-  * are permitted provided that the following conditions are met:
+  * modification, are permitted, provided that the following conditions are met:
+  *
-  *   1. Redistributions of source code must retain the above copyright notice,
+  * 1. Redistribution of source code must retain the above copyright notice,
   *    this list of conditions and the following disclaimer.
   * 2. Redistributions in binary form must reproduce the above copyright notice,
   *    this list of conditions and the following disclaimer in the documentation
   *    and/or other materials provided with the distribution.
-  *   3. Neither the name of STMicroelectronics nor the names of its contributors
+  * 3. Neither the name of STMicroelectronics nor the names of other
-  *      may be used to endorse or promote products derived from this software
+  *    contributors to this software may be used to endorse or promote products
-  *      without specific prior written permission.
+  *    derived from this software without specific written permission.
+  * 4. This software, including modifications and/or derivative works of this
+  *    software, must execute solely and exclusively on microcontroller or
+  *    microprocessor devices manufactured by or for STMicroelectronics.
+  * 5. Redistribution and use of this software other than as permitted under
+  *    this license is void and will automatically terminate your rights under
+  *    this license.
   *
-  * THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS"
+  * THIS SOFTWARE IS PROVIDED BY STMICROELECTRONICS AND CONTRIBUTORS "AS IS"
-  * AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE
+  * AND ANY EXPRESS, IMPLIED OR STATUTORY WARRANTIES, INCLUDING, BUT NOT
-  * IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE
+  * LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A
+  * PARTICULAR PURPOSE AND NON-INFRINGEMENT OF THIRD PARTY INTELLECTUAL PROPERTY
+  * RIGHTS ARE DISCLAIMED TO THE FULLEST EXTENT PERMITTED BY LAW.
+IN NO EVENT
-  * DISCLAIMED.
-IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE
+  * SHALL STMICROELECTRONICS OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT,
-  * FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL
+  * INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT
-  * DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR
+  * LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA,
-  * SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER
+  * OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF
-  * CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY,
+  * LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING
-  * OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE
+  * NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE,
-  * OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
+  * EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
   *
   ******************************************************************************
    @endverbatim